 We deliver to Northern Ireland, the Scottish Highlands and Islands areas within the UK at no extra cost to you; however deliveries to more remote areas may take up to five working days.

 *Although we do our utmost to fulfil this, there may be exceptional circumstances beyond our control when this is not possible and delivery may take 48 hours.

 - How do I exclude rats from feeding places?

 It’s almost impossible to completely exclude rats, but minimising the amount of food on the ground should discourage rats from setting up home.
 Using bird feeders and tables rather than ground feeding is a positive step, but if you live in an environment where rats are more likely to be present, such as a waterside or inner city property, hanging your feeders above an area of hardstanding that can be swept clean regularly is a sensible precaution.

-If you have further questions, please contact us our wildlife experts will be happy to advise you.
+If you have further questions, please contact us and our team will be happy to help you.

 If you have found an abandoned or injured animal, please contact your local wildlife hospital.